Esri/calcite-maps/README.md

 2. **Reference the libraries** - Download the latest release or just reference the appropriate [calcite-maps-xxx.min.css](./dist/css) and [calcite-maps.js](./dist/js) in your app (for testing only).
 See the [samples](./samples/index.html) and the [example](#example) below.
 Please note that all of the [calcite-maps-xxx.css](./dist/css) files bundle both the Bootstrap CSS and the required CSS for each mapping API.

 3. **Create a local build** - Fork and clone the repo to create a local build.
-The default build includes the required Bootstrap components to support the framework (core, navbar, panels...), but you can further customize by overriding variables, adding or removing style files, or adding/removing other Bootstrap components.
+The default build includes the Bootstrap components for the framework (scaffolding, navbar, panels...), but you can further customize by overriding variables, adding or removing style files, or adding/removing other Bootstrap components.

- To get started, run the commands below and be sure to check out the [gruntfile.js](gruntfile.js), [build.scss](./lib/sass/build.scss) and [_variables.scss](./lib/sass/_variables.scss) files.
+ To get started, run the commands below.
+Be sure to check out the [gruntfile.js](gruntfile.js), [build.scss](./lib/sass/build.scss) and [_variables.scss](./lib/sass/_variables.scss) files.

  * Fork and clone the repo
  * Run `npm install` (node_modules/bootstrap and calcite-bootstrap)